kixwho/Ecommerce_Hypergrowth_Story/README.md

 # Olist Growth Story

 # Executive Summary
 Olist, a Brazilian e-commerce marketplace, achieved explosive growth in 2017.
 Revenue multiplied more than 100-fold on a yearly basis, with some months growing from almost no revenue a year ago to over 1M R$, despite customer behavior metrics such as Orders per Customer and average order size remaining largely constant.
-The success of its growth strategy centered on **more**:
+Olist won by scaling the marketplace:
- * Number of active sellers grew by hundreds of times
+ * Active customers grew by thousands of times
- * Product categories grew by tens of times
+ * Active sellers grew by hundreds of times
- * Number of active customers grew by thousands of times
+ * Product categories grew by tens of times *

 Instead of specializing into key product categories, Olist maintained a broad product offering across dispersed geography.
 Equally importantly, Olist maintained its attractiveness to small-to-medium sellers by providing a highly streamlined setup process that allowed instant access to multiple retail channels under a unified contract.